-I was talking to a German girl who was coming down from Colombia which I met at the hostel in Nazca.
-She told me that as she went down people were becoming less friendly.
+I was talking to a German girl coming down from Colombia, which I met at the hostel in Nazca.
+She told me that people were becoming less friendly as she went down.
 Did the same thing happen to you?

-Copacabana and visit to the island of the Sun
+Copacabana and visit the island of the Sun

-The first point of my travel itinerary to Bolivia was Copacabana; a very tourist village where travelers from all over the world arrive to visit mainly Lake Titicaca and its islands, such as Isla del Sol, which was the one I visited.
+The first point of my travel itinerary to Bolivia was Copacabana.
+In this very tourist village, travelers from all over the world arrive to visit mainly Lake Titicaca and its islands, such as Isla del Sol, which was the one I visited.

 La Paz

 I arrived in La Paz after a few very quiet days on Lake Titicaca.
-What I found in La Paz was chaos, real chaos, buses, people, traffic, and noise.
+Instead, I found in La Paz chaos, real chaos, buses, people, traffic, and noise.

 Now we continue with the itinerary of the trip to Bolivia.